sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 **योऽग्निसहत्वं प्राप्तः स जातो हेमतारकर्त्ता।
 शुद्धरसश्च भुक्तो विधिना सिद्धिप्रदो भवति॥**

   The soil of a human system is rendered fit for receiving the seed of mercury, after it is soothed, soothingly purged, and freed from ailments.
 It can be soothed with clarified butter, taken with a little of saindhava, every third day.
 It can be purged by a purgative called the Ichhavedi bati.
 It can be made to vomit by the juice of bacha etc. It can be freed from worms by palasha seeds and bidanga, taken with molasses.
 It can be freed from minor ailments by such medicines as shringarabhra, lakshmibilasa, etc. which contain a good deal of the essence of micá.
 It can get strong, after purification, by taking Shali ricewith meat juice of a salutary character.
 An intelligent man should get himself thus purified and strengthened, before he commences taking mercury for the purpose of removing diseases and senility.
-The man who takes mercury, without preparing the soil of his physical system in the aforesaid manner, does not derive any benefit from the medicine which rather proves [harmful.](# "This refers to the taking of mercury alone, purified or incinerated, and does not apply to medicines containing mercur with other metals.")Only mercury of the following kinds is considered commendable for medicinal use:
+The man who takes mercury, without preparing the soil of his physical system in the aforesaid manner, does not derive any benefit from the medicine which rather proves harmful.[^67]Only mercury of the following kinds is considered commendable for medicinal use:
    (a) Incinerated mercury exhausted with one fourth its quantity of the essence of mica. (b) incinerated mercury exhausted with half its quantity of kanta iron, and (c) incinerated iron exhausted wit an equal quantity of steel,
   The mercury which does not undergo any change by the application of heat can create gold and silver.
 Even purified mercury (not incinerated) is competent to cure diseases, if taken in the preseribed manner.

+[^67]: "This refers to the taking of mercury alone, purified or incinerated, and does not apply to medicines containing mercur with other metals."

 **अथ रससेवनस्य मात्रा।**